 Florida Realty of Miami takes advantage of the Facebook cover video option to talk about why they’re the best brokerage for agents.
 In addition to using a cover video to highlight listings or local amenities, use this dedicated space to show interviews with you or your team that demonstrate your approachability and personalize the process of buying and selling real estate.

 If your real estate brokerage or team specializes in lifestyle properties like ski communities, use your Facebook cover photo to sell the lifestyle.
-Aspen Snomass Sotheby’s knows why people buy homes in Aspen and they use this knowledge in their marketing to capture the allure of winter sports and the mountain lifestyle.
+Aspen Snomass Sotheby’s knows why people buy homes in Aspen and they use this knowledge in their real estate marketing to capture the allure of winter sports and the mountain lifestyle.
 Use this approach if your agency focuses on a niche like golf course developments, ski chalets, or other lifestyle-based communities.

 This Facebook cover photo from Keller Williams Seattle stands out because of its bright colors and simple design.
 Rather than making the team’s logo front and center, it’s included in the lower right hand corner and the remainder of the cover photo highlights one of the team’s greatest assets — technology.